 - Collision is practically NIL because it establishes a connection with the recipient node only.

-- It cost the same price of Hub, but the value, the user gets is significantly higher.
+- It cost the same price as Hub, but the value the user gets is significantly higher.

 - The manageability/scalability of the network is made simple & easy.